Below is a historical overview, from 1881 to the present, of McCaw Hall.

 1927: Seattle citizens pass a $900,000 bond issue to complement the money from the James Osborne estate and the Denny gift of land in order to build the Civic Auditorium.

 May 18, 1928: The new Civic Auditorium is dedicated, in part, by Seattle’s only female Mayor, Bertha K. Landes.
-The Civic Center also includes Ice Arena (now Mercer Arts Arena) and Civic Field (now Memorial Stadium).
+The Civic Center also includes the Ice Arena (later became Mercer Arena, now The Opera Center) and Civic Field (now Memorial Stadium).

 1930’s: Patrons begin attending symphony concerts.

 1940’s: San Francisco Opera, Marian Anderson, Danny Kaye, Arthur Rubinstein and many others make local appearances in the Auditorium.

 1956: Civic Center bond issue is proposed to upgrade the Civic Auditorium into a performance space for the 1962 World’s Fair.
 The bond passes and the Civic Auditorium receives $2.75 million for improvements to the exterior and public areas.
 No improvements are made to the mechanical, technical and backstage areas.

 1959: Construction begins to transform the aging Civic Auditorium into a 3,100-seat Opera House in preparation for the 1962 Seattle World’s Fair.